Non-Metric Space Library Manual: Search Methods

 Specifically, a search starts from the maximum-level layer and proceeds to lower layers by searching one layer at a time.
 For all layers higher than the ground layer, the search algorithm is a 1-NN search that greedily follows the closest neighbor (this is equivalent to having \ttt{efConstruction}=1).
 The closest point found at the layer $h+1$ is used as a starting point for the search carried out at the layer $h$.
 For the ground layer, we carry an \ttt{M}-NN search whose quality is controlled by the parameter \ttt{efConstruction}.
 Note that the ground-layer search relies one the same algorithm as we use for the SW-graph (yet, we use only a single sub-search, which is equivalent to setting \ttt{initIndexAttempts} to one).

 An outcome of a search in a layer is a set of data points that are close to the new point.
 Using one of the heuristics described by Malkov and Yashunin \cite{Malkov2016}, we select points from this set to become neighbors of the new point (in the layer's graph).
 Note that unlike the older SW-graph, the new algorithm has a limit on the maximum number of neighbors.
 If the limit is exceeded, the heuristics are used to keep only the best neighbors.
 Specifically, the maximum number of neighbors in all layers but the ground layer is \ttt{maxM} (an index-time parameter, which is equal to \ttt{M} by default).
 The maximum number of neighbors for the ground layer is \ttt{maxM0} (an index-time parameter, which is equal to $2\times$\ttt{M} by default).
 The choice of the heuristic is controlled by the parameter \ttt{delaunay\_type}.
+Specifically, by default \ttt{delaunay\_type} is equal to 2.
+This default is generally quite good.
+However, it maybe worth trying other viable options values: 0, 1, and 3.

 A search algorithm is similar to the indexing algorithm.
 It starts from the maximum-level layer and proceeds to lower-level layers by searching one layer at a time.
 For all layers higher than the ground layer, the search algorithm is a 1-NN search that greedily follows the closest neighbor (this is equivalent to having \ttt{efSearch}=1).
 The closest point found at the layer $h+1$ is used as a starting point for the search carried out at the layer $h$.
 For the ground layer, we carry an \knn search whose quality is controlled by the parameter \ttt{efSearch} (in the paper by Malkov and Yashunin \cite{Malkov2016} this parameter is denoted as \ttt{ep}).
 The ground-layer search relies one the same algorithm as we use for the SW-graph, but it does not carry out multiple sub-searches starting from different random data points.